-We’ve rounded up 15 of the best travel tools that will help you save on hotels, airfare, car rentals and more.
-If you’re taking a staycation, there are even ways to visit local attractions at a deep discount.
+We’ve rounded up 18 of the best tools to help you save on hotels, airfare, car rentals, meals and more.
+Even if you’re planning to stay at home for the holidays, there are ways to visit local attractions — and show your guests a lovely time — at a deep discount.

-Keep reading to find out how to plan a vacation that will leave you feeling relaxed and refreshed rather than stressed about the cost.
+Keep reading to find out how to plan a holiday that will leave you feeling relaxed and refreshed rather than stressed about the cost.

 For any vacation other than a day trip, you need someplace to stay.

-- Hotels.com: This is our top pick for finding the best price on a hotel.
-The site is easy to use, covers both chain and independent properties and offers multiple ways to search and sort results.
-Through its Hotels.com Rewards program, the site also gives users a free night for every 10 booked through Hotels.com.
+- Hotels.com: If your choice of lodging is more price-driven, this site is a good option — it allows you to search both chain and independent properties and compare prices.
+Through the Hotels.com Rewards program, users earn a free night for every 10 nights booked through Hotels.com.

 - Airbnb: Possibly the most recognizable name in vacation rentals, Airbnb is a website that connects travelers with property owners who are renting out either single rooms or their entire house.
 In addition to homes of all kinds, you’ll find treehouses, houseboats and other unique options here.
 Airbnb Plus properties have passed an in-person inspection and are verified to meet certain minimum standards.